kazu-prime/kazu-prime/README.md

 ---

-## 🚀 Projects
+## 🚧 What I'm Building

-### 🎮 Game Development
+🎮 **3D Story-Driven Indie Game**

-> Building interactive experiences with Unity, Unreal Engine and 3D tools.
+Currently developing a 3D story-driven game in **Unity**, with a focus on gameplay programming and interactive systems.

-### 💻 Software Development
+🤖 **AI + Game Development**

-> Developing projects to strengthen my programming, backend and problem-solving skills.
+Exploring ways to integrate **AI into games** and create more dynamic gameplay experiences.

-### 🤖 Embedded Systems
+⚙️ Embedded Systems & Drones

-> Exploring Arduino, C/C++ and hardware-software interaction.
+> Exploring **C/C++, Arduino and drone technology**, with a focus on hardware-software interaction and embedded programming.

 ---